Little Belt: Nature

 The harbour porpoise is common in the belt.

 The Little Belt is a protected wetland under the Ramsar Convention and a particularly important spot for breeding and migrating birds.
 Protected species in the area include whooper swans, white-tailed eagles, western marsh harriers, spotted crakes, corn crakes, pied avocets, ruffs, short-eared owls, common terns, Arctic terns, little terns, greater scaups, common eiders, common goldeneyes, and red-breasted mergansers.

 The Little Belt has the highest known density of harbour porpoises in the world, and is home to several thousand individuals.
 It is the only resident cetacean in the inner Danish waters.
 Observation tours are accessible nearby as well.
 Other species such as minke, humpback, and fin whales visit the waters rather sporadically.
 The deep waters attract many species of fish, including cod, herring, and sea trout, and the Little Belt is a destination for recreational fishing.

 History

 Prehistoric settlements

 Human populations lived around the Little Belt during the Stone Age, hunting aurochs, reindeer, and other game in the tunnel valleys and forests.
-Climate and geological changes brought new plants and animals to the area and made the fishery in the fjords and neighboring archipelagoes into an important food source.
+Climate and geological changes brought new plants and animals to the area and made the fishery in the fjords and neighbouring archipelagoes into an important food source.
 Around 4000 BC, temperatures rose again, and the Funnelbeaker culture was active in the area.
 There are many archaeological sites from the Funnelbeaker culture and other Neolithic cultures in the area.

 Throughout the Bronze Age, Iron Age, and Viking Age, trade with other populations increased, and settlements became larger and more permanent.
 In the 14th century, the towns of Kolding and Vejle received merchant town privileges, and today they are the area's two largest towns.